zapbuild/RoR_code_snippets/README.md

   - Rails
   - Postgres

-### SampleCode1
+### Sample Code 1
-SampleCode1 contacts a module related to work experience.
+SampleCode1 Folder contacts a module related to work experience.
 User can manage his/her work experience.
 It contains Spec file too.

-### SampleCode2
+### Sample Code 2
-SampleCode2 contacts a module related to job post.
+SampleCode2 Directory contacts a module related to job post.
 User can Add and Manage the Job Posts added.